friedmangreg37/ShellProject/README.md

 1. executes other commands and their arguments with execve

-2. Note: if a proper command is entered but invalid arguments are given (anytime it calls execve but this doesn't work), any subsequent nonbuiltin commands will make the shell be stuck, and Control-c must be used to end it

-3. input redirection
+2. input redirection

-4. output redirection (normal and appending)
+3. output redirection (normal and appending)

-5. error redirection (to file and to stdout)
+4. error redirection (to file and to stdout)

-6. piping
+5. piping

-7. aliases for any command name in pipeline
+6. aliases for any command name in pipeline

-8. path name searching
+7. path name searching

 Environment variable expansion
 ------------------------------